JurgenR/aioslsk/docs/source/USAGE.rst

 User Management
 ===============

-The `UserManager` is responsible for `User` object storage and management.
+The :class:`.UserManager` is responsible for :class:`.User` object storage and management.
 The library holds a weak reference to user objects and will update that object with incoming data, thus in order to keep a user a reference can be maintained for it.

 .. code-block:: python